psravanthi/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 > >

 1.	man : Reads the manual page
 2.	chmod : 'Change mode'.
 Changes the access permissions to files and directories
-3. find :
+3.	find : used for searching files in a directory hierarchy
-4. grep :
+4.	grep : searches one/multiple files for a line that matches a pattern
-5. pushd :
+5.	pushd : changes current directory to the location specified and stores the new directory on the directory stack
-6. popd :
+6.	popd : removes the top path from the directory stack and then returns to the previous directory
-7. chdown:
+7.	chdown: changes ownership of a file system object
-8. less:
+8.	less: Reads files.
+Allows both forward and backward movement
-9. cat :
+9.	cat : reads one or more files and prints them to standard output
-10. head:
+10.	head: reads the first few lines of any text given to it as an input and writes them to standard output

 ---

 ###Q2.
 List Files in Unix